arduino-libraries/Arduino_10BASE_T1S/README.md

 If you encounter any issue, please open a bug report [here](https://github.com/arduino-libraries/Arduino_10BASE_T1S/issues).

+For questions, comments, or feedback on this library, please use the official [Arduino Forum](https://forum.arduino.cc/).

 ## 🫂 Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-For questions, comments, or feedback on this library, please create an issue on this repository.

 ## ⚖️ License